tpm2-software/tpm2-tools/man/common/nv-attrs.md

 via friendly names:
   * ordinary - Ordinary contains data that is opaque to the TPM that can only be modified using TPM2\_NV\_Write.
+  * extend - Extend is used similarly to a PCR and can only be modified with TPM2_NV_Extend.
+Its size is determined by the length of the hash algorithm used.
   * counter - Counter contains an 8-octet value that is to be used as a counter and can only be modified with TPM2\_NV\_Increment
   * bits - Bit Field contains an 8-octet value to be used as a bit field